 120 credits.
 One year full-time programme, offered from 2019 and in odd-numbered years.

-(Part-time study options may be arranged). *Subject to accreditation by NZQA.
+(Part-time study options may be arranged).
+Approved by NZQA.

-While exploring the New Testament, the Church’s roots, and its core theology, students of this diploma will be challenged to apply their learning to enhance their spiritual growth, leadership ability, and evangelism technique.
+While exploring the New Testament, the Church’s roots, and its core theology, students of this diploma will be challenged to apply their learning to enhance their spiritual growth, leadership ability, and evangelism techniques.

 The above diplomas replace the previous two-year Diploma of Advanced Biblical Studies.
 Students already enrolled in the Diploma of Advanced Biblical Studies may complete their diploma, while new enrollments will be for the above programmes.